harshabc4/harshabc4/README.md

   </a>
 </p>

 My two passions are coding and carpentry.
 Different skillsets that have a surpising amount of similarities.
-Whether it's with a saw and tape measurer or mouse and keyboard, I love to solve a problem and build something.
+Whether it's with a saw and tape measure or mouse and keyboard, I love to solve a problem and build something.

 <h1 align="center">Projects</h2>